MathyouMB/Shoptography/README.md

 All available GraphQL operations have error handling to prevent any internal errors from being exposed to Users.

-To verify a user's identity, The API uses JWT tokens.
+To verify a user's identity, the API uses JWT tokens.
 A user can receive their JWT Token by using the `login` mutation.

 Additionally, all user passwords are hashed using Bcrypt.